mdesson/locallibrary/README.md

 You must have a config.json in your root directory.

-Your Mongoose database user's username and password are stored as "user" and "pass", respectively.
+Your Mongoose database user's username and password are stored as `dbuser` and `dbpass`, respectively.